 ${company} contracts with provider organizations called an Independent Practice Association (IPA) or a Physician-Hospital Organization (PHO).
 An IPA/PHO is an association of independent providers.
 It may include hospitals, primary care doctors and specialist doctors, who together provide health care services.

 ${company} uses several IPAs to provide you with health care services.
-If you choose a primary care physician (PCP) associated with an IPA/PHO, they’ll refer you for health care services and specialist care within their IPA/PHO.
+You may choose a primary care physician (PCP) associated with an IPA/PHO.
+If you do, they’ll refer you for health care services and specialist care within their IPA/PHO.

 You’ll need to use our dedicated network of local providers.
 We work closely with them to coordinate your care.
 If you have the Prime HMO plan, you’ll have to pay for out-of-network care.